stefaneidelloth/treezjs/doc/components/imageComboBox/imageComboBox.md

 ## HTML String Attributes

 ### options
-The names of the png images (without *.png ending) that can be selected, separated by comma, e.g. 'A,B,C'.
+The names of the png images (without *.png ending) that can be selected, given by a string that can be evaluated as array, e.g. '\["A","B","C"\]'.
 The images have to be located in the same folder as the implementing class that inherits from TreezImageComboBox.

 ### value